-On March 23, 2017, QIO entered into a memorandum of understanding to become a limited partner in Société Ferroviaire et Portuaire de Pointe-Noire, S.E.C. ("SFPPN").
+On March 23, 2017, QIO entered into a memorandum of understanding to become a limited partner in SFPPN.
 SFPPN was formed to manage and develop the industrial facilities (rail lines, access to port facilities, rail yards, a pellet plant, administrative offices and other facilities) at Pointe-Noire in Sept-Îles, Québec.
 QIO advanced \$1,000,000 as a contribution to the capital of SFPPN pending the completion of a limited partnership agreement.